 For example, if you’re aged 64 on 1 July 2017, then you can make up to $300,000 in non-concessional contributions during the 2017/2018 financial year, subject to meeting the work test if you make those contributions after turning 65, and subject to meeting the other conditions of the bring-forward rule.

 Warning: If you trigger the bring-forward rules in one year, and the contribution caps are indexed the following year, then your limit remains the cap that was in place in the year that you triggered the bring forward rules.
 You cannot take advantage of the indexation for the following two years, although if a bring-forward has crossed over into the 2017/2018 year, then be mindful of the transitional rules in place (see SuperGuide article Non-concessional contributions: 10 facts about new $100,000 cap).
-For more information on the general bring-forward rules see SuperGuide article Bring-forward rule: 10 super facts you should know.
+For more information on the general bring-forward rules see SuperGuide article Bring-forward rule: A definitive super guide.